OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/nonlinear/newton.rst

 ************

 The `NewtonSolver` solver implements Newton's method to solve the system that contains it.
-This is the most general solver in OpenMDAO in that it can solve any topology including cyclic connections and implicit states in the system or subsystems.
+This is the most general solver in OpenMDAO, in that it can solve any topology including cyclic connections and implicit states in the system or subsystems.
 Newton's method requires derivatives, so a linear solver can also be specified.
 By default, the NewtonSolver uses the linear solver that is slotted in the containing system.